mozilla-services/socorro/docs/development/generic_app.rst

 you can see `here
 <https://github.com/mozilla/socorro/blob/master/socorro/database/transaction_executor.py#L29>`_

-The idea is that any external module (e.g. HBase, PostgreSQL, etc) can define a ``ConnectionContext`` class as per this model.
+The idea is that any external module (e.g. Boto, PostgreSQL, etc) can define a ``ConnectionContext`` class as per this model.
 What its job is is to create and close connections and it has to do so in a contextmanager.
 What that means is that you can do this::